 6. Mould in the Loft?
 Don't Ignore It

-You wouldn’t think gutters could affect the inside of your house, but they absolutely can.
-We discovered black mould in the loft insulation when clearing it out.
-Turns out, water had been seeping in through a small leak where the gutter met the roofline.
+You wouldn't think gutters could affect the inside of your house, but they absolutely can.
+Water had been seeping in through a small leak where the gutter met the roofline.
 It dripped into the loft, soaked the insulation, and let damp take hold.

 7. Gutter Joints That Come Apart